Best Way to Invest: 5 Steps to Get Started in 2025

 3. Assess your risk tolerance

 Your risk tolerance is a measure of how comfortable you are with risk (e.g., the stock market’s inevitable ups and downs).
-Understanding your stomach for risk helps guide your asset allocation, which, put simply, is how much money you put in stocks vs. bonds vs. cash.
+Understanding your appetite for risk helps guide your asset allocation, which, put simply, is how much money you put in stocks vs. bonds vs. cash.

 Meanwhile, investing your money in, for example, a very low-volatility bank savings account does have at least one big risk of its own: Inflation will eat into your purchasing power.